 How to pay a Voluntary Class 3 National Insurance bill?
 There are several easy ways to make voluntary Class 3 National Insurance contributions.

-PAY CLASS 3 NI CONTRIBUTIONS BILL: Find out how to pay at your bank, at the Post Office, by cheque, or by Direct Debit.
+PAY CLASS 3 NI CONTRIBUTIONS BILL: Find out how to pay at your bank, by postal methods, by cheque, or by Direct Debit.

 You can fill gaps in your National Insurance record by paying Class 3 contributions.
 This helps to qualify your rights to benefits and the UK State Pension.